-Sophie Ryder, Sophie Ryder, steel rod and steel wire, located 1988, reinstated September 2001
+Sophie Ryder, Steel rod and steel wire, located 1988, reinstated September 2001

 “When I first visited the forest, I knew straight away that I wanted to make a group sculpture.
 Since I make animals, one solitary form would have been lost in the trees unless it had been very large.
 The animals that felt right to me were deer.”
 Sophie Ryder

-Sophie Ryder’s original piece for the Sculpture Trail, Crossing Place, consisted of thirteen deer sculptures.
+Sophie Ryder’s original piece for the Sculpture Trail, River Crossing, consisted of thirteen deer sculptures.
 Ryder draws her inspiration from the English tradition of animal art, and her deer sculptures are strikingly lifelike and animate.
-In Crossing Place, the herd appeared to be rushing across a pond, with some almost completely submerged in the water and mud.
+In River Crossing, the herd appeared to be rushing across a pond, with some almost completely submerged in the water and mud.
 Made from a deliberate fragile wire, the sculptures were designed to eventually rust away into the pond.
 This deer is an echo of that original work.

 About the Artist